 Post by 2ndchance on Sept 19, 2007 16:19:00 GMT -5

 Maybe check to see if there are any rendering plants in your area.
 I have had to bury two sheep but it took a back hoe to do it.
 I have friends with lots of sheep and they either compost them or take them very far out on their property lines for the coyotes.
 I think the dairy in our area puts their dead ones on a pile to compost.
 None of it sounds very attractive.
 We are fortunate in our area to have a guy that has a wild animal sanctuary and he will take anything except sheep because apparently they start to decompose so fast because of the heat from their wool.
 He has lions and tigers and bears, etc. to feed.
 He's the first one that gets the road kill in our area.
 Janet

 We take the animal "out the back" on our place where we usually have a burn pile and depending on the time of year the carcass is burned or the coyotes get a share of it first...
 We had a big fire go through our place a few years ago (another one was within one and a half miles this year) so are still in the process of piling up the dead trees which makes for handy burn piles.
 It is also how we dispose of the many bones from our butchering too

-Rose and Darrell in Monument, OR.
-Animal pals include Jersey cow Lady, Brown Swiss/Jersey Lass.
-Brandy the dog, cats, beef cattle, horses, pigs & fowl.
-Volunteer EMT and instructor, riding instructor, custom butcher... first and formost a farmer!
+Rose and husband Darrell in Monument, OR.
+Animal pals include Brown Swiss/Jersey girl Lass, her daughter Heidi, Brandy and Bella the Rottweiler dogs, cats, beef cattle, horses, pigs & fowl.
+Volunteer EMT, riding instructor, custom butcher... first and foremost a farmer!